 Animal Science Merit Badge: Cattle, horses, sheep, goats, hogs, poultry, and other domesticated animals are important to people for many reasons.
 They supply us with food and clothing, we use them for recreational purposes, they work with and for us

 A unique program area, the STEM Center exposes Scouts to topics in, science, technology, engineering, and math.
 The Technology Center is located in the heart of Camp Grace.
-Merit Badges offered: Astronomy, Radio, Photography, and Space Exploration.
+Merit Badges offered: Robotics and Space Exploration.